exercism/configlet/README.md

 Options for completion:
   -s, --shell <shell>          Choose the shell type (required)
                                Allowed values: b[ash], f[ish], z[sh]

+Options for create:
+      --approach <slug>        The slug of the approach --article <slug>         The slug of the article -e, --exercise <slug>        Only operate on this exercise

 Options for fmt:
   -e, --exercise <slug>        Only operate on this exercise